Reusable pads for periods are skyrocketing in popularity.

 Makes sense, right?

-Women and girls often try reusable pads for ethical, environmental and sustainable reasons, but then stick with them because they’re genuinely comfortable, easy-to-use, and good for the body.
+Women and girls often try reusable pads for ethical, environmental and sustainable reasons but stick with them because they’re genuinely comfortable, easy to use, and good for the body.

 Here are 8 fantastic benefits of using reusable pads for periods:

 Table of Contents

 The woman will have over 480 periods from about the age of 12 to between the ages of 40 and 58, on average.
 Each period lasts 2 to 7 days, 24 hours a day.

 Comfort, then, is paramount.